Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GTX 960 is a little bit (about 16%) faster with regards to AF than the GeForce GTX 1050 Ti. (explain)
+Texel RateThe GeForce GTX 960 should be a little bit (approximately 16%) faster with regards to anisotropic filtering than the GeForce GTX 1050 Ti. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison